seinecle/gephi-tutorials/docs/generated-slides/subdir/working-from-the-source-en_temp_html.md

 //ST: !

-For this tutorial you need:
+For this tutorial you will need:

 - some knowledge of Java.